gubik47/dpo_semestral/README.md

-# dpo_semestral
+# Simple shooter game with Angry Birds characters

-Semestral project in MI-DPO class
+Semestral project in MI-DPO class at FIT CTU.